Greg K. Hecht, Principal

 Greg has been able to accomplish many successes for his clients.
 His firms, past and present, have rezoned property worth over $1 billion in value and have served as legal counsel on bond-financed transactions worth over $1 billion in value.
 Greg drafted the Employment Policies manual for the over 300 employee Clayton County Water Authority, and during his 6 years as Co-Counsel for that Authority, no employee gained any adverse judgments on litigated claims against the Authority due to the teamwork which Greg carried out with the Human Resources Department, General Manager and Board for that Authority.
 Hecht also served on the Georgia World Congress Center Oversight Board and assisted in the oversight of a half-billion dollar expansion of the Georgia World Congress Center.

 In addition to his legal practice, Greg served as a State Senator and as a State Representative in the Georgia General Assembly for many years and was the 2014 Nominee of his party for the Position of Attorney General for the State of Georgia.
 During his time as a State Senator, he was appointed Chairman of the Civil and Criminal Practice Subcommittee, Vice-Chairman of the Senate Judiciary Committee and Chairman of an Appropriations Subcommittee for 4 years.
-A graduate of the University of North Carolina at Chapel Hill in 1985 for his undergraduate degree and the University of Georgia School of Law for his Juris Doctorate degree in 1988, Greg has been serving clients as an accomplished attorney for over 25 years.
-All judgments and verdicts gained by Greg have been sustained on appeal, and 100% of all decisions appealed by him for reversal have been partially or completely reversed.
+A graduate of the University of North Carolina at Chapel Hill in 1985 for his undergraduate degree and the University of Georgia School of Law for his Juris Doctorate degree in 1988, Greg has been serving clients as an accomplished attorney for over 28 years.
+All judgments and verdicts gained by Greg have been sustained on appeal.
 As a trial attorney, Greg will go to the mat for his clients.

 In addition to his work in private practice, Greg served four years as an Assistant District Attorney, two years as a County Attorney, and has served for many years as an Attorney for numerous Local Government Entities.